 Some our connector lubricants can even deal with hostile conditions, resist hazardous gases and some acids.
 Our Perfluoropolyether (PFPE) based grease range is suitable for extreme environment applications.

-However if you only intend to insert a connector once as part of an assembly or manufacturing process, that first and only mating is critical.
+A connector grease/lubricant will reduce the insertion force required to mate any electrical connector.
+If you only intend to insert a connector once as part of an assembly or manufacturing process, that first and only mating is critical.
 This is especially the case for our automotive customers that insert large connectors systems during vehicle assembly.
 Often there are worker repetitive strain injury concerns or maybe they have invested in gold plated contacts and want to protect the gold surface from scaring during that one and only mating procedure for the connector.
-Take a look at this graph below…

 The graphic above that illustrates the fretting wear and start of the fretting corrosion process.
 You can see on the Unlubricated Contact graphic we are talking about fretting movements of .1mm on the graphic or even smaller.
 The debris that builds up is most likely very small, almost dust like.
 Once the fretting and oxidation process takes hold, the condition of the contact surface will deteriorate.